mehdirahimi05/mehdirahimi05/README.md

 # Hi, I'm Mehdi 👋

-Computer Science student at FH Erfurt | Java Backend Developer
+I'm a Computer Science student at FH Erfurt in my 4th semester, currently on my journey to become a Java backend developer.
+I'm passionate about building clean, well-structured applications and learning modern technologies like Spring Boot, JPA/Hibernate and CI/CD.
+Every day I'm improving my skills and working on real projects to gain practical experience.

 ## 🛠️ Tech Stack